NYUAppSec/appsec_hw3/README.md

 Part 2 is worth 40 points:

-* 20 points for the yaml files that use Kubernetes secrets.
+* 20 points for the yaml files that use Kubernetes sealed secrets.
 * 10 points for the changes to the Django code.
 * 10 points for the writeup.